SoyGema/Neural-Machine-Translation/README.md

 The Challenge
 ------------

 Trains a model that transforms a language **text from one language into another**, taking into account **LLM fundamentals:** Transformers architecture and feature engineering coming from Natural Language Processing.
-Currently its configuration works for 9 different languages translation into english.

 **Why is this suitable/interesting for DVC ? and VSCode DVC extension?**